Omarnot2far/Time_Series_ML_Model/README.md

 4. Forecasting: This involves using statistical models to predict future values of the time series.

-To demonstrate how time series analysis can be applied to a real dataset.
-The avobe notebooks were few of my work.
+The above Time series analysis Notebooks applied to a real dataset.